IN TRANSIT: Botany of a Journey

 About Asunción Molinos Gordo

 Asunción Molinos Gordo (b.
-1979, Aranda de Duero, Burgos, Spain) s a research-based artist strongly influenced by disciplines such as anthropology, sociology and cultural studies.
+1979, Aranda de Duero, Burgos, Spain) is a research-based artist strongly influenced by disciplines such as anthropology, sociology and cultural studies.
 In her practice she questions the categories that define ‘innovation’ in mainstream discourses today, working to generate a less urban-centric way of understanding progress.

 The main focus of her work is contemporary peasantry.
-Her understating of the figure of the small or medium farmer is not merely as food producer but as cultural agent, responsible for both perpetuating traditional knowledge and for generating new expertise.
+Her understating of the figure of the small or medium farmer is not merely as food producer but as a cultural agent, responsible for both perpetuating traditional knowledge and for generating new expertise.
 She employs installation, photography, video, sound and other media to examine the rural realm driven by a strong desire to understand the value and complexity of its cultural production, as well as the burdens that keep it invisible and marginalised.